Welcome to our apprenticeships

 However, if you’re 18, you’ll need to have achieved GCSE grade 9-4 (or a Level 2 equivalent, such as SCQF National 5) in English and Maths to apply for our Apprentice Train Manager roles.

-• Click here to find out more about what acceptable qualifications can be submitted.
+• Click here to find out more about which qualifications can be submitted.

-• You will be asked to upload a copy of your qualification certificates at the time of applying for Apprentice Train Manager role at LNER to show you meet this entry requirement.
+• You'll be asked to upload a copy of your qualification certificates at the time of applying for an Apprentice Train Manager role with us.

-• Unfortunately, we will be unable to progress any applications without them.
+• Unfortunately, we can't progress any applications without them.

-• If you are thinking of applying in the future, get a head start by making sure you have this evidence!
+• If you're thinking of applying, get a head start by making sure you have this evidence!

 If you can't find your certificates, you can:

-If you sat your exams in another country other than UK then our advice is to obtain a ‘Statement of Comparability’ from UK ENIC, the UK National Information Centre for the recognition and evaluation of international qualifications and skills.
+If you sat your exams in another country, then you can obtain a ‘Statement of Comparability’ from UK ENIC, the UK National Information Centre for the recognition and evaluation of international qualifications and skills.
 This statement should be uploaded together with your certificates to confirm the level of achievement.
 To obtain this, visit the UK ENIC website.

-Unfortunately, you cannot complete the same apprenticeship twice.
+Unfortunately, you can't complete the same apprenticeship twice.
 This means if you’ve already completed the Level 2 Passenger Transport Operative apprenticeship, you won’t be eligible for the Apprentice Train Manager role.

 If you’re currently completing this apprenticeship with another Train Operating Company and expect to finish your End Point Assessment while applying to LNER, we also won’t be able to proceed with your application.